BG3-Community-Library-Team/bg3-community/Tutorials/Mod-Integration/BG3SX/Whitelisting.md

 ### 3.1.1 Create all folders and files

-If your mod does not have any ScriptExtender content yet you want to add the necessary folders and files to your mod.
+If your mod does not have any ScriptExtender content yet, you want to add the necessary folders and files to your mod.

 > Don't want to create the files yourself?
 > Download the Script Extender sample mod [here](https://www.nexusmods.com/baldursgate3/mods/14435), drag the `ScriptExtender` folder to the correct location and modify the files